Óliver Pérez: Washington Nationals (second stint)

 On December 11, 2015, Pérez signed a two-year, $7 million contract with the Washington Nationals.
 On April 24, 2016, with the Nationals trailing the Minnesota Twins after 15 innings, and with two outs and Nationals shortstop Danny Espinosa on second base, Pérez hit a bunt that appeared to be rolling foul, but Minnesota catcher John Ryan Murphy picked it up and threw it away while attempting a putout at first, allowing Espinosa to score the tying run from second.
 In the next inning, Washington right fielder Chris Heisey hit a leadoff home run to end the game, and Pérez was credited with the win.
 In 2016, he was 2–3 with a 4.95 ERA.

 In 2017, he was 0–0 with a 4.64 ERA.
 He became a free agent following the season.

-Cincinnati Reds

 On February 24, 2018, Pérez signed a minor-league contract with the Cincinnati Reds.
 He was released on March 22, 2018.